 Hong Kong Dragon Boat Festival

-In celebration of the fifth month of the lunar calendar (which actually occurs well before this event), 200 dragon boat teams converge on Meadow Lake in Flushing Meadows Corona Park to compete in one of America’s largest dragon boat festivals.
-Take in the spectacle on the water, and enjoy a wide array of international music, martial arts, crafts, dance and cuisine.
+In celebration of the fifth month of the lunar calendar, which actually occurs well before this event, 200 dragon boat teams converge on Meadow Lake in Flushing Meadows Corona Park in Queens to compete in one of America’s largest dragon boat festivals.
+Take in the spectacle on the water alongside a wide array of international music, martial arts, crafts, dance and cuisine.

 Summer Streets.
 Photo: Alexander Thompson

-Between 7am and 1pm on select Saturdays in late summer, large sections of Park Avenue and connecting streets will be closed to traffic and open to the public for anything from biking to strolling to dancing.
-Haven’t you always wanted to walk (or slide or zip line) right down the middle of Park Avenue, free from honking horns and shoulder-bumping sidewalks?
+Between 7am and 1pm on select Saturdays, large sections of Park Avenue and connecting streets are closed to vehicles and open to the public for anything from biking to strolling to dancing.
+Who wouldn’t want to walk (or slide or zip line) smack down the middle of the famed thoroughfare, free from honking horns and two-way traffic?

 Charlie Parker Jazz Festival.
 Photo: Jack Vartoogian

-In the early 1950s, Charlie Parker made his home in Alphabet City; though Bird has been gone a long time now, the neighborhood hasn’t forgotten him.
-The Charlie Parker Jazz Festival made its 1993 debut in Tompkins Square Park, across the street from the block he called home.
+In the early 1950s Charlie Parker made his home in Alphabet City.
+Though Bird has been gone a long time now, the neighborhood hasn’t forgotten him.
+The Charlie Parker Jazz Festival made its 1993 debut in Tompkins Square Park, across the street from the block the saxophonist called home.
 Events are still held there, but some performances take place uptown, in Harlem’s Marcus Garvey Park.

 US Open.
 Photo: Getty Images